-According to studies, Omega 3-fatty acids can help you prevent the decrease in your muscle growth and strength.
+According to studies, Omega 3 fatty acids can help you prevent a decrease in your muscle growth and strength.
 As a part of aging or getting older, our muscles become weaker.
 However, eating canned tuna can help your muscles stay strong.
 However, we highly suggest consuming canned tuna only a few times per week.
 Daily consuming canned tuna might increase your risk of excessive mercury intake.

 As we all know, chicken is one of the cheapest and most widely consumed meat sources worldwide.
 However, it’s also one of the best budget-friendly, muscle-building foods and sources of protein.
-Chicken is also versatile, and you can cook it in various meals such as pasta, wraps, salads, quesadillas, rice, and sandwiches.
+Chicken is also versatile; you can cook it in various meals such as pasta, wraps, salads, quesadillas, rice, and sandwiches.

-You’re looking for a quick snack to eat before undergoing an intense muscle-building session.
+You’re looking for a quick snack before an intense muscle-building session.
 Avocados are a great option.
 We know avocados for being a calorie-dense food for bulking.
 One pear of this fruit contains 29 grams of fat and around 320 calories.
 However, they also serve as a significant fiber and vitamin K source.

 Nature also loaded avocados with vitamins, minerals, and healthy fats, with excessive calories.
-You can eat it, whether hot or gold; you can also eat it right away or pack it when on the go.
-If you’re looking for an easy way to consume more vitamins, eating avocados is good.
+You can eat it, whether hot or gold; you can also eat it right away or pack it on the go.
+Eating avocados is good if you’re looking for an easy way to consume more vitamins.

 5. Whole Milk

-Milk is another low-cost and straightforward option for bulking.
-One cup of skim milk or low-fat milk contains about 8 grams of protein.
+Milk is another low-cost and straightforward bodybuilding food.
+One cup of skim or low-fat milk contains about 8 grams of protein.
 Milk is not only cheap but is also versatile and offers a decent source of protein.

-Dr. Stuart M. Philips Ph.D. and his researchers compared the effects of nonfat milk, soy protein drink, and carbohydrate milk on building muscle and burning fat after completing a weight lifting workout.
+Dr. Stuart M. Philips, Ph.D., and his researchers compared the effects of nonfat milk, soy protein drink, and carbohydrate milk on building muscle and burning fat after a weightlifting workout.
 According to Dr. Phillips, drinking milk received the best results.
 Another ingredient we find in milk is calcium, which strengthens your bones.
 You can also add whole milk to protein shakes.